PennLINC/PennLINC.github.io/docs/Basics/day_to_day_setup.md

 While this may be easier in the short term, it will make it much more difficult to track changes to the code, and to reproduce the analysis.

+Our standard workflow for developing code and running analyses involves the following steps (not including setup/config steps):

+1. Sign onto the VPN.
+2. SSH onto CUBIC.
+3. SSH into the appropriate project user on CUBIC.
+4. Activate the appropriate mamba environment for your project.
+   There may be multiple projects and environments for a single project user, so be sure to activate the correct one.
+5. Develop code on your laptop using your preferred code editor.
+6. Push changes to GitHub from your local machine.
+7. Pull changes from GitHub onto CUBIC using `git`.
+8. Run the code on CUBIC.
+9. If changes need to be made, either (1) make those changes on CUBIC (you'll need to use a terminal-based editor like nano or vim) and push changes from CUBIC back to GitHub and pull those changes onto your local machine, or (2) make those changes on your local machine and repeat steps 5-7.
+   We have found that (2) is less error-prone, as if you commit changes to GitHub in one location (e.g., CUBIC), but fail to pull them to the other location (e.g., your local machine) before making changes in that second location, you risk introducing merge conflicts.

 ## Interacting with Data